Santa Cruz County, AZ · Probate Cost

 Probate in Arizona typically costs based on reasonable compensation; upc-based probate code and takes 6-12 months under A.R.S. § 14-3719.

-Santa Cruz County County at a glance
+Santa Cruz County at a glance

 County seat